cmatts-projects/aws-test-suite-java/README.md

 * Listening to a Kinesis stream and collecting messages

 ## S3
-The S3 example demonstrates how to store and retrieve content in an S3 bucket
+The S3 example demonstrates how to store and retrieve content in an S3 bucket.

 Features:
 * Creation of an S3 bucket